I tore out the journal entry and handed it to my counselor. Scribbled across the page was my life over the past three years.

 She studied me.
-“How did you feel writing this?” she asked.
+“How did you feel writing this?”

 Eight moves.
 Four states.
 Three jobs.
 Two surgeries.
 One wedding.